thekakkun/thekakkun/README.md

-# Hi, I'm Hiroto Kaku 👋
+# Hi, I'm Hiroto 👋

-I'm a UX researcher, software developer, and avid DIYer.
+I'm a UX researcher, software developer, and maker of things.